Planar Tur\'an Number of the $\Theta_6$

+Now assume $x_1$ is shared by only two triangular-blocks, namely $B^*$ and the trivial triangular-block $x_1x_2$.
+Thus, $\hat{v}(B)\leq 1/2+1/3$.
+Moreover it is easy to check that the exterior face $\phi_2$ is with size at least $6$.
+Hence, $\hat{f}(B)\leq 1/3+1/6$.
+Therefore, in this scenario we get $g(B)\leq 0$.\qedhere \end{enumerate} \end{enumerate} \end{proof} We notice that there is only one possible case for which a triangular-block $B$ in $G$ may assume positive $g(B)$.
+The only possibility is briefly explained in the proof of Claim \ref{hm}~(2.3).
+The triangular-block and structures of the boundary of its exterior faces are shown in Figure~\ref{nm}(right).

+Observe that the exterior faces of the exterior paths $x_2x_1x_4$ and $x_2x_3x_4$ have size $4$ and the edges $x_4x_6$, $x_4x_5$, $x_2x_6$ and $x_2x_5$ are trivial triangular-blocks.
+Denote the trivial triangular-blocks respectively as $B^1, B^2, B^3$, and $B^4$.
+Let us call such trivial triangular-blocks as \say{\textit{good blocks}}.

+It is easy to show that if any of these good blocks plays a similar role with a different $B_{4,b}$ triangular-block, the graph contains a $\Theta_6$.
+Indeed, Suppose $B^1$ plays such a role.
+Thus, there is a $B_{4,b}$ triangular-block, say $B'$, such that $B^1$ is one of the four good blocks of $B'$ (see the two possible structures in Figure \ref{vb}).
+But in both scenario it is easy to show $G$ contains $\Theta_6 $, which is a contradiction.

-This implies that for each $B_{4,b}$ block meeting the conditions in Claim \ref{hm}, Case \ref{m2}, correspondingly we have unique four bad blocks on the boundaries of exterior faces of the triangular-block.
-In particular for $B$, the corresponding four bad blocks are $B^1,B^2,B^3$ and $B^4$.
-Define $\mathcal{P}=\{B^1,B^2,B^3,B\}$.
-From the prove of Claim \ref{bd}(Case \ref{m3}), $g(B^i)\leq -\frac{6}{5}$, $\forall i\in\{1,2,3,4\}$.
-Clearly,
+This implies that for each $B_{4,b}$ triangular-block meeting the conditions in Claim~\ref{hm}~(2.3), correspondingly we have unique four good blocks on the boundaries of the exterior faces of the triangular-block.
+In particular for $B$, the corresponding four good blocks are $B^1,B^2,B^3$ and $B^4$.